Odd graph and its applications to the strong edge coloring: Odd graphs

-The odd graph $O_{n}$ has one vertex for each of the $(n-1)$-element subsets of a $(2n-1)$-element set.
-Two vertices are adjacent if and only if the corresponding subsets are disjoint.
+The odd graph $O_{n}$ has one vertex for each of the $(n-1)$-element subsets of a $(2n-1)$-element set $\{1, 2, \dots, 2n-1\}$.
+Two vertices are adjacent if and only if the corresponding subsets are disjoint. $O_{n}$ is a Kneser graph $KG(2n-1,n-1)$.
 We use $v$ to denote a vertex in the odd graph, and use $[v]$ to denote the corresponding subset.
 By the definition, every edge $uv$ can be labeled with a unique element which is not contained in $[u]$ or $[v]$.
-By the particular structure of odd graph, the labels on the edges induce a strong edge coloring of the odd graph.
+By the particular structure of odd graphs, the labels on the edges induce a strong edge coloring of the odd graph.
 We will use this property in the proof of \autoref{MR}.
 A {\em walk} is a sequence of edges such that every two consecutive edges are adjacent.
 A {\em special walk} is a walk whose every two consecutive edges are distinct.
 A {\em $k$-special walk} is a special walk of length $k$.
+A {\em $k$-path} is a path with $k$ edges.